 Enjoy the little things, for one day you may look back and realize they were the big things. —Robert Brault

 Years ago, I was scheduled on a red eye from Hawaii to Houston.
-Shortly after I sat down in my seat, a middle-aged Japanese woman sat down in the empty seat to my left.
+Shortly after I sat down in my seat, a middle-aged Japanese woman plopped down in the empty seat to my left.
 “Hello,” I smiled at her before sliding my headphones over my ears, the universal signal that I wasn’t up for conversing.
-It was close to midnight after all.
+It was close to midnight, after all.

 But the woman started engaging with me anyway.
 Not wanting to be rude, I took my headphones off and answered her questions while our plane barreled down the runway.
 Pretty soon, we were describing what our days consisted of and which beaches were our favorites.
-She had never lived anywhere but Oahu; I had been living on the island for only a year.
+She had never lived anywhere but Oahu; I’d lived on the island for only a year.
 We were both childless and apart from our husbands—mine was deployed for a year in Iraq, while hers had passed suddenly a month prior.

-As we flew above the Pacific through the night, our lives converged in soulful conversation.
+With the sky stretched out above us and the Pacific below, our lives converged in soulful conversation.
 She confessed her longtime reliance upon her husband, expressing newfound fears of life without him, being unsure of whether or not her faith would sustain her.
 I admitted how the thoughts of losing my husband in a war zone haunted me at night.

 As the in-flight movie started, she squeezed my arm and offered me half of her snack.
-After the plane pulled up to the gate, we embraced, wished each other well, and never saw one another again.
+After the plane pulled up to the gate, the woman and I embraced, wished each other well, and never saw one another again.

 Small Moments Are Snowball Moments

-Why do I remember that trip that took place 12 years ago so vividly?
-Is it because we connected so quickly in conversation, or was it the way we both openly shared about our lives with one another?
-Was it the similarity of our emotions, or her kind gestures that made that exchange memorable?
+Why do I remember that trip that happened 14 years ago so vividly?
+Was it because of how a stranger and I bonded so quickly, or how we shared about our lives with one another so transparently?
+Was it the similar threads in our stories and emotions, or did her kind gestures make the exchange memorable?

-Perhaps the only reason I remember that flight was because I realized how small moments possess the ability to leave a lasting impact.
+Perhaps the only reason I remember that particular flight was that it highlighted the potential impact of seemingly ordinary moments.
 That interaction with my seat mate caused me to take stock of the ways I typically engaged with others.
-It made me notice how often I tended to close myself off instead of remaining open to who or what was in front of me.
+It made me notice how often I tended to close myself off instead of remaining open to who or what was before me.

-The “whos” and “whats” compose the fabric of our lives—the repetitive events, minor interactions with others, and seemingly insignificant moments scattered throughout our days.
-We may dread them or label them as monotonous or tedious, and hold our excitement for the goals, dreams, and events that are to come at some point in the future.
+The “whos” and “whats” compose the fabric of our lives—the repetitive events, minor interactions, and outwardly insignificant moments scattered throughout our days.
+We may dread them or label them monotonous or tedious and hold our excitement for the goals, dreams, and events that will come someday.